LassoSoft/LassoGuide/lasso_guide_source/language/index_language.rst

 .. only:: html

-   .. rubric:: Objects & Inheritance
+   .. rubric:: Objects and Inheritance

 .. toctree::
    :maxdepth: 2